jospnunes/jospnunes/README.md

 ### Olá👋
-Me chamo José Pedro, iniciando na carreira de desenvolvedor,
+Me chamo José Pedro, iniciando na carreira de desenvolvedor.

 <!--
 **jospnunes/jospnunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.